Markets continue to remain weak tracking bearish global trends

 The US markets ended in the negative territory on Thursday.

-Meanwhile, the international oil benchmark Brent crude declined 0.50 per cent to USD 90.02 per barrel.
+Meanwhile, the international oil benchmark Brent crude declined 0.50 per cent to $90.02 per barrel.

 Foreign institutional investors (FIIs) offloaded shares worth a net Rs 2,509.55 crore on Thursday, according to data available with the BSE.